-Starting in 2007, FISH participated in two laboratory intercomparison experiments: AguaVIT-1 (Fahey et al., 2014) and AguaVIT-2.
-In this context, the instruments were systematically tested under simulated natural operation conditions, but also extreme environmental and water vapor settings were addressed.
-HWV, FLASH, APicT, WA-SUL, CFH (a modification of the NOAA FPH) and JLH were part of AquaVIT-1, while APicT, HAI, WASUL and the NOAA-TDL participated in AquaVIT-2 (more information on the instruments is given in Tables 1-2).
+and AquaVIT-2.
+In this context, the instruments were systematically tested under simulated natural operation conditions, but extreme environmental and water vapor settings were also addressed.
+HWV, FLASH, APicT, WASUL, CFH (a modification of the NOAA FPH) and JLH were part of AquaVIT-1, while APicT, HAI, WASUL and the NOAA-TDL participated in AquaVIT-2 (more information on the instruments is given in Tables 1-2).

-In comparison to the systematic and non-systematic airborne intercomparisons shown in the previous section, the deviations of water vapor observed by the instruments HWV, FLASH, APicT, CFH and JLH to FISH were generally smaller during the AguaVIT-1 static intercomparison periods (see Table 3).
-For the laboratory experiments in the 10 to 150 ppmv range, Fahey et al. (2014) report variations in measured water vapor content of about ±10 % around a mean value which was derived from the core subset of the participating instruments due to the lack of an appropriate reference instrument.
+In comparison to the systematic and non-systematic airborne intercomparisons shown in the previous section, the deviations of water vapor observed by instruments HWV, FLASH, APicT, CFH and JLH to FISH were generally smaller during the AquaVIT-1 static intercomparison periods (see Table 3).
+For the laboratory experiments in the 10 to 150 ppmv range, Fahey et al. (2014) report variations in measured water vapor content of about $\pm 10\,\%$ around a mean value that was derived from the core subset of the participating instruments due to the lack of an appropriate reference instrument.
 Thus, the deviations between FISH and the other hygrometers mostly fell within the combined instrument uncertainties for that water vapor range.
-Fahey et al. (2014) also found a "fair" agreement of ±20% for water vapor contents between 1 to 10 ppmv, slightly larger than the combined uncertainties of the instruments.
-However, below 1 ppmy H2O, the percentage difference of measured water vapor detected by the different instruments increased (Fahev et al., 2014).
-The value of these sub 1 ppmv AIDA measurements is of questionable value when considering the atmospheric measurements, since mixing ratios this low at the high pressures used in AIDA never occur in the atmosphere, and as such is outside the design parameters of the in situ instrumentation.
+Fahey et al.

+(2014) also found a "fair" agreement of $\pm 20\,\%$ for water vapor contents between 1 and 10 ppmv, slightly larger than the combined uncertainties of the instruments.
+However, below 1 ppmv H2O, the percentage difference of measured water vapor detected by the different instruments increased (Fahey et al., 2014).
+The value of these sub 1 ppmv AIDA measurements is questionable when considering the atmospheric measurements, since mixing ratios this low at the high pressures used in AIDA never occur in the atmosphere, and as such are outside the design parameters for the in situ instrumentation.